-T-Shirts, buttons, and hats are a visual advertisement that most places allow carriers and other postal employees to wear the weeks leading up to food drive day.
-Some areas have local print shops that will take Stamp Out Hunger t-shirt orders and they are locally priced.
+T-Shirts, buttons, and hats are a visual advertisement that most places allow for carriers and other postal employees to wear for the week prior to food drive day.
+(See order form in the packet) Some areas have local print shops that will take Stamp Out Hunger t-shirt orders and they are locally priced.
 These items should also be offered to sponsors, food bank personnel, political officials, etc. The more people advertising the food drive, the better chance of Stamping Out Hunger!